-Job Knowledge: Jeopardy style questions in categories such as Math, Economics, US Government, World History, Geography, Technology, Management Techniques and even Pop Culture.
+Job Knowledge: Jeopardy-style questions in categories such as Math, Economics, US Government, World History, Geography, Technology, Management Techniques and even Pop Culture.

 English Expression: Focuses on grammar rules and spelling.
 Think ACT and SAT English when you approach this section.
 To pass you'll need to look at sentences in a paragraph and choose which option is the correct grammar example.

-Biographical Information: In this section you'll be asked questions about yourself.
+Biographical Information: In this section, you'll be asked questions about yourself.
 But be careful, these can be tricky because the question might be posed in a different form later on in this section.
 Inconsistency can hurt.

 FSOT Essay: In this section, you will be provided with some essay questions.

 If you would like to know more about each of these different sections in the FSOT, make sure to check out my article on the test layout.
-In each section I'll break down recommendations on how to prepare for each.
+In each section, I'll break down recommendations on how to prepare for each.

 After completing the Foreign Service written exam, you’ll be asked to complete a personal narrative.
 This narrative will be sent to the Qualifications Evaluations Panel (QEP).
-Having been on the QEP myself, you will definitely want to check out my article on the things I seen, and things you should avoid.
+Having been on the QEP myself, you will definitely want to check out my article on the things I've seen, and things you should avoid.

 You can find my in-depth discussion on the QEP here.

-However, regardless, you need to begin writing your Personal Narrative immediately and not wait to the last minute.
+However, regardless, you need to begin writing your Personal Narrative immediately and not wait until the last minute.
 You have no idea how many people seem to wait on it and don’t even give a good product in the end.